OpenTechSchool/www.opentechschool.org/handbooks/sponsorship-and-support.md

 Thank you very much.
 Your support is highly appreciated.

 ## What you get
 Oh.
 So you want something for that support in exchange?
 Well, as said before, we have a few [values](/about.html#core_values) we are looking after and that are very valuable to us.
-But depending on your support, we might be very thankful and do one of the following.
+But depending on your support, we might be very thankful and do some of the following.
 But to be clear, we don't owe you anything that wasn't agreed before hand - especially if that goes beyond what is stated here.

 ### Supporting a specific Event
 If you sponsor a specific event, workshop, series or program, we are willing to offer the following: